CL4537 - Minerals and Solids Processing

 and classification.
 Sedimentation, gravity thickening and thickener sizing.
 Froth

 flotation.
 Flow through packed beds and porous media.
 Filtration.
 Fluidisation.
-Leaching.
+Roasting.

-electrometallurgy, hydrometallurgy.
-Industrial chemistry and processes used in mineral
+Colloid science.
+Rheology.
+Industrial chemistry and processes used in mineral processing

-- demonstrate knowledge of the mineral processes from the mining stage to the production
+- a good knowledge of the mineral processes from the mining stage to the production

 of the final metal;

-- discuss the principles of the unit operations employed in minerals and solids processing
+- a good understanding of the principles of the unit operations employed in minerals

-- communicate effectively on various aspects of minerals and solids processing.
+- the ability to communicate effectively on various aspects of minerals and solids processing

 Minor variations might occur due to the continuous Subject quality improvement process,